droe-lang/droe-lang.github.io/src/guide/types.md

 ## Type Inference Context

-While types must be explicitly declared for variables, Roelang can infer types in expressions:
+While types must be explicitly declared for variables, Roe can infer types in expressions:

 ```roe
 set base_price which is decimal to 100.0